bluz71/vim-mistfly-statusline/README.md

 mistfly statusline
 ==================

-_mistfly statusline_ is a simple, yet informative, `statusline` for Vim and Neovim.
+_mistfly statusline_ is a simple, fast and informative `statusline` for Vim and Neovim.

 _mistfly statusline_ also provides optional `tabline` and Neovim